-Stockholders or their proxyholders may participate, vote, and examine our list of stockholders at our Annual Meeting via the internet at www.virtualshareholdermeeting.com/AMGN2021 and using your control number.
+Stockholders or their proxyholders may participate and vote at our Annual Meeting via the internet at

-Record Date: March 19, 2021.
-Amgen stockholders of record at the close of business on the record date are entitled to receive notice of, and on or about April 6, 2021, to our stockholders of record on the record date.
+Record Date: March 20, 2023.
+Amgen stockholders of record at the close of business on the record date are entitled to receive notice of, and yet at the Applied Meeting and any continuation, postponement, or edicument thereof applicable, on or about April 6, 2023, to our stockholders of record on the record date.